IgnaceMenace/DotFiles/README.md

   - Find them [here](https://www.nerdfonts.com/font-downloads)
 - Alacritty
   - Might be replaced by Foot terminal

+The sway config can be run without Waybar if you comment the code that call it and uncomment the code for swaybar which is the built in bar

 ## Waybar
 - JetBrains mono Fonts
 # Color chart